Did you peer over the top of your aquarium only to discover that it looks worse than the Deepwater Horizon oil spill in the Gulf of Mexico?

 The solution to this one is simple – if you plan on putting your hands in your aquarium, wash them thoroughly first.
 And, wash off every bit of soap too.
 You don’t want that in your aquarium either!

-Alternatively, buy a pair of gloves and wear those when you work in your aquarium.
+Alternatively, buy a pair of aquarium safe gloves and wear those when you work in your tank

 2. Fish food